How to Protect Yourself From Criminal Identity Theft Before You Wind Up in Jail

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You may not know this, but there are a variety of types of identity theft and there are more uses for your identity than just financial fraud.
 If a fraudster is entangled with law enforcement, they could engage in criminal identity theft by using your identity instead of theirs for the criminal record, landing you in a lot of trouble.

 Whether through malware, mail theft, or even a suspicious text from an unrecognized phone number, scammers are always trying to access our personal information.
 If you know the steps to take (and which identity theft protection to get), you can avoid becoming a victim or at least be able to clear your name even after an arrest warrant is issued.